To advance their mission organisations need to invest in digital technology as well as related skills and processes.

 Things to think about

-- Does your organisation have a digital budget which covers more than licences and ongoing fees?
+- Does your organisation have a digital budget which covers more than licences and ongoing fees for digital products?

 Budget: five levels of maturity

 1. SurvivalThe budget only covers the bare essentials, such as website hosting.